Arist12/coding-tasks/README.md

 ### Running the script

-We follow the [official settings](https://huggingface.co/Qwen/Qwen2.5-Coder-0.5B-Instruct) for `Qwen/Qwen2.5-Coder-0.5B-Instruct` to set chat template and sampling parameters during the inference.
+We follow the [official hugging face settings](https://huggingface.co/Qwen/Qwen2.5-Coder-0.5B-Instruct) for `Qwen/Qwen2.5-Coder-0.5B-Instruct` to set chat template and sampling parameters during the inference.

 We set `max_new_tokens` to 512 following the [Qwen2.5-Coder GitHub repo](https://github.com/QwenLM/Qwen2.5-Coder).

+Here's a brief example of how the chat template and sampling parameters are set:

 ```python
 messages = [